 Advertising Agency Compensation in a ROI Driven World

-As financial pressures affecting the general business environment continue to intensify, negotiating profitable service agreements has become increasingly challenging for professional service firms.
+Great client/agency relationships rely on transparent and fair service agreements.
+Over the last several years, it has become increasingly challenging for both parties to reach an agreement on contract terms that qualify.
 There seems to be unprecedented client pressure on fees and rates.
 Added to that, Corporate Procurement (Sourcing) departments are taking on greater responsibilities in managing agency relationships.
-This involvement creates new negotiation and communication challenges for professional service providers.
-What was (or seemed to be) the last bastion of corporate governance—marketing spend—has now become the “hotbed” of negotiating rituals and guidelines never before seen between marketers and their agencies.
+This involvement creates new negotiation and communication challenges for agencies.
+What was (or seemed to be) the last bastion of corporate governance—marketing spend—has now become the “hotbed” of negotiating rituals and guidelines.
 In contract discussions with hundreds of clients and an annual survey The Bedford Group conducts, we have encountered a high degree of skepticism about the validity of agency charges and good faith negotiations.
 It is not surprising that marketers and agencies are frustrated with the compensation process.

 And yet, once the veil is lifted on how agencies make money and how much money they need to make in order to keep their enterprise profitable and dynamic, even the most intransigent of Sourcing executives are moved to reconsider the vice that they are about to put around an agency compensation package, and thus the creative output that may likely suffer as a result of that vice.

 Years ago, one of the giants in the advertising industry said “The value of a great idea is that it can transform a company.”
 Remember that quote as you negotiate a contract for a bare bones agency team.
 Another phrase which bears mentioning is “you can’t six-sigma the creative process.”
 Creativity is hard to quantify and any good agency compensation agreement will balance marketing cost controls with creative excellence.
 The outcome of any agency contract negotiation should be a win for both the client and agency.